laravel/nova-docs/3.0/resources/README.md

 }
 ```

-If you would like to attach any observer **only during** Nova related HTTP requests, you may register observers within `Nova::serving` event listener in your application's `NovaServiceProvider`.
+If you would like to attach an observer **only during** Nova related HTTP requests, you may register observers within `Nova::serving` event listener in your application's `NovaServiceProvider`.
 This listener will only be executed during Nova requests:

 ```php
 use App\User;